 This might work out cheaper than buying a separate policy just for the bike.
 However, specialist bicycle insurance will include much better cover.
-Read all about it in our article on Bicycle Insurance.
+Find the best bike insurance for you.

 Goods in Transit insurance is also a must-have and protects you in case you damage your customers’ goods.
 Cover generally goes up to £10,000 as standard, but can be arranged at a higher level if you find yourself carrying very valuable goods.

 Public liability insurance is optional, but you may prefer to have it as it will cover you for things like dropping a heavy box on a client’s foot or other people-related accidents.